HealthSouthern48/KLOQOWEJ/README.md

-# Project KLOQOWEJ
+# Project KLOQOWEJ Prototype

-Mi'kmaq Language Learning App
+Fun, engaging and interactive app for kids to learn the Mi'kmaq language.

+***Please be aware that this is just a prototype and does not represent the final product.***